jinguluninja/distributed_platform/README.md

   		filename.npy files for test
 - required data format: preprocessed .npy files, each with array of shape (height, width, channels)
-- I will refer to this repo in this instructions as "code_repo"
-- new empty github repository (outside "code_repo") with commit privileges for each institution (this empty repo will be used internally for model file transfers) I will refer to this new empty repo in this instructions as "file_repo"
+- new empty central parameter server directory with scp privileges for each institution (this empty dir will be used internally for model file transfers) I will refer to this new empty dir in this instructions as "file_dir"
+- I will refer to this dir in this instructions as "code_dir"

 SETUP
 - create python3.7 virtual environment: python3.7 -m venv /path/to/env_name
 - activate virtual env (must be activate whenever running code): source /path/to/env_name/bin/activate
-- install required libraries: pip install -r /path/to/code_repo/requirements.txt
+- install required libraries: pip install -r /path/to/code_dir/requirements.txt

 INSTRUCTIONS TO RUN
 - for custom model architecture, fill in custom_model function in nets_classficication.py
-- create sh_file_name.sh file (placed in file_repo) with call to classification.py (see
+- create sh_file_name.sh file (placed in code_dir) with call to classification.py (see
   classification.py for documentation of arguments and see example.sh for an example .sh file)
+- set --num_classes to 1 for regression
-- run .sh file from within file_repo: sh sh_file_name.sh
+- run .sh file from within code_dir: sh sh_file_name.sh
-- at each call to classification.py, you may be prompted to enter your github credentials
+- at each call to classification.py, you may be prompted to enter password to ssh to central parameter server
 - during training, each institution must be running classification.py with apppropriate arguments simultaneously
 - can look at training progress at other institutions in log files